 Our newspaper collections begin with the microfilm holdings of the Peterborough Examiner, 1847-2008; limited runs of the Peterborough Times and the Peterborough Review, as well as the pre-1840 runs of the Cobourg Star; the Patriot and Farmers’ Monitor published in Kingston and Toronto; Perth Courier; Brockville Recorder; Montreal Courier; Montreal Gazette; as well as several for Toronto, Niagara and other places.

 Our hard copy resources of newspapers include about eight volumes predating 1900 for the Peterborough Examiner and the Peterborough Review, as well as the hard copies of the Peterborough Examiner, 1970-1973 and 2008 to 2010.We have the best available run of the Peterborough Review, 1935 to 1975.
-We have solid runs of the Havelock Standard, 1899-1970; Haliburton Echo, in recent years and of the several Lakefield newspapers, 1950-2013.
-We have newspapers for several newspapers printed in Peterborough in the 1970s and 1980s including Common Press, Kawartha Sun, and the Pinnacle.
+We have solid runs of the Havelock Standard, 1899-1970, and Haliburton Echo, in recent years, and of several Lakefield newspapers, 1950-2013.
+We have several newspapers printed in Peterborough in the 1970s and 1980s including Common Press, Kawartha Sun, and the Pinnacle.
 Over the years, many people have donated single issues and we have filed these in separate boxes for each decade.

 Our major archival sources are the land records of Peterborough County and the archives of the Peterborough Examiner.

-Some other collections that have proved useful to researchers include the Robert Delledonne collection relating heavily to Lakefield, the Martha Kidd fonds which includes information on nearly every house in Peterborough’s original boundaries, the Archie Tolmie collection of materials related to Victoria County, the John Young fonds and the Ian MacRae fonds related to General Electric; the archives of North Kawartha Township; the De Laval archives; the engineering papers of J. P. Cahorn, to name only a few.
+Some other collections that have proved useful to researchers include the Robert Delledonne collection relating heavily to Lakefield, the Martha Kidd fonds which includes information on nearly every house in Peterborough’s original boundaries, the Archie Tolmie collection of materials related to Victoria County, the John Young fonds and the Ian MacRae fonds related to General Electric, the archives of North Kawartha Township, the De Laval archives and the engineering papers of J. P. Cahorn, to name only a few.

 We have several small collections that have proved most useful.
-The commonplace book kept by the McDougall sisters in 1825 is an eye-opener on several levels, providing insights into the education and interests of young teenage ladies.
-The diary of John G. Weir, extending from 1880 to 1924 is loaded with details, and much of it has been typed into the computer and can be easily searched.
+The commonplace book kept by the McDougall sisters in 1825 is an eye-opener on several levels, providing insights into the education and interests of two middle-aged women.
+The diary of John G. Weir, extending from 1880 to 1924 is loaded with details of life on the farm.

 We have a number of Finding Aids available online.

 The Historical Photographs of Peterborough County are found in several fonds.
-The most important is the photographic components of the Peterborough Examiner archives, containing over half a million items.
+The most important is the photographic component of the Peterborough Examiner archives, containing over half a million items.

 The Osborne Photographic Studio covers the 1970s and early 1980s.
 The Electric City Collection contains several hundred photographs mainly tied to the city of Peterborough and covers a wide range of subjects; this is easily our most referenced collection of photographs.

 Several special collections of photographs are spread through the Trent Valley Archives.
-We are particularly proud of the Fairbairn photographic fonds which contains 192 glass negatives from 1895 to 1905 featured in the SPARK exhibit of April 2014.
-There are dozens of collections containing important photographic records of some part of Peterborough County and of the lands beyond.
+We are particularly proud of the Fairbairn photographic fonds which contains 192 glass negatives from 1895 to 1905 that were featured in the SPARK exhibit of April 2014.
+There are dozens of collections containing important photographic records of some part of Peterborough County and beyond.